melnikovdv/melnikovdv.github.io/_posts/2014-11-25-setup-mac-os-x.md

 * [rbenv](https://github.com/sstephenson/rbenv) for managing ruby versions
 * [ngrok](https://ngrok.com/) for proxing localhost to other
 * [mongodb](http://www.mongodb.com/) as document database
+* [node](https://nodejs.org/) for nodejs (with jshint and csslint for SublimeLinter, read about it in Sublime section)

 ### App Store